guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

     ![Maximize button](/assets/img/tb-maximize.png) under the chart.

 The values for **accuracy** in TensorBoard correspond to the values displayed in Guid Compare.
-TensorBoard however shows all available scalars for selected runs, including their values at various stages of training.
+TensorBoard shows all available scalars for selected runs, including their values at various stages of training.

-For a quick high-level summary of run results, use Guild Compare.
-To view run details, use TensorBoard.

 ## Improve model accuracy